 The final defence available is factual innocence; in other words, the Crown was unable to prove beyond a reasonable doubt that you have committed the crime.
 If reasonable doubt has been raised based on the facts of the case, you will be acquitted.
 As your defence lawyer, we will raise all the facts that point to doubt within each of the elements of the offence.

-An assault with a weapon charge can severely impact your life.
 At Pyzer Criminal Lawyers, we have won some of the toughest assault cases in Toronto.
 An experienced assault lawyer can help you achieve the best possible outcome and protect your reputation!
 Contact us today at (416) 658-1818 to begin building the best defence for your case.